CIM Impact Report

 Conscious Investment Management is a dedicated impact investment fund manager.
 We were founded in 2019 with a vision for a fairer, more sustainable world where people and the planet thrive.

-CIM Executive Team
+Portion of CIM Team

 Our mission is to invest for positive impact and financial returns.
 We deliver impact investments that are authentic, accessible and scalable.